 4. Don’t put it off

 Everyone procrastinates, but not in the same way.
 Walz sees two types: relaxed and tense.
-Will you get to it whenever, giving in to distractions along the way, or does something about the task make you unable to face it?
+Will you get to it whenever, giving in to distractions along the way?
+Or does something about the task make you unable to face it?

 If you’re tense, “It may be a bigger issue,” says Walz.
 “Are your goals too big?
 Is it a fear of failure?”
 These questions may need to be dealt with before the job itself.

 5. Strike a balance – at work and in life

 It’s worth making another circle, she points out, with work being just one spoke among other aspects of life (that's the hub, in this case) that may be charting low on the scale.
 Then dedicate yourself to rounding out the circle.